naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.0.8 =
+* The email address field is now prefilled for a logged-in WordPress user.

 = 1.0.7 =
 * Added a new email tag {customer_email} that can be used to show the email address of the customer.